 In Panama City, there aren’t any street numbers, so it’s normal for people to use a skyscraper as a reference point when giving street directions.

-The F&F Tower, known as “El Tornillo,” and the Trump Ocean Club are among the highest buildings of the city and the most relevant due to their distinctive designs.
+The F&F Tower, known as “El Tornillo,” and the Trump Ocean Club are among the highest buildings in the city and the most relevant due to their distinctive designs.

 A walk through the Casco Viejo, or Casco Antiguo, the historical center of the city, will take you back in time with his ancient atmosphere.
 The colorful, colonial influences create a perfect contrast with the city’s outline.